8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

 - Data Format:

-  - Noun entry, sorted by spoken frequency
+  - Noun, sorted by spoken frequency

-  - Test (a short phrase or sentence with the article and noun hidden for a fill-in-the-blank style question)

-  - Answer (the correct form of the noun and article to be filled in)

-  - Explanation (the meaning of the noun and any additional context needed to determine the correct form and article usage)

   - Test:

+    - Phrase or sentence with the article and noun hidden for a fill-in-the-blank style question

-  - Minimal Use of Determiners: Keep determiners (like "some", "my", and "which") to a minimum in the test phrases, since they can mess with assessing if you understand countable and uncountable nouns.
+    - Keep determiners (like "some", "my", and "which") to a minimum in the test phrases, since they can mess with assessing if you understand countable and uncountable nouns.
 But determiners can be included if they're part of set expressions

-  - Minimal Use of Modifiers: Minimize the use of adverbs and adjectives unless part of set expressions
+    - Minimize the use of adverbs and adjectives unless part of set expressions

-  - Phrase Over Sentence: Short phrases preferred over full sentences
+    - Short phrases preferred over full sentences

-  - Selective Vocabulary: Basic, commonly understood verbs and nouns that get the point across
+    - Basic, commonly understood verbs and nouns that get the point across

+  - Answer: The correct form of the noun and article to be filled in

+  - Explanation:

+    - Identify the specific meaning of the noun used in the test

+    - Outline the grammatical rule determining the correct article and noun form

+    - Note if it is part of a set expression

 - Data Format Example:

-  - Noun Entry: time
+  - Noun: time

   - Test: I lived in New York for ___.